 - Get your eyes tested!
 A yearly visit to your eye doctor is highly recommended, but if you’ve had two to three clear tests in a row, it's possible to skip a year with your doctor’s permission.
 However, always keep RSVP in mind and see your doctor immediately if you have any unusual symptoms.

 Getting your eyes checked regularly is of the utmost importance.
-Consider applying for GetSavvi Health insurance today.
+Consider signing up with GetSavvi Health insurance today.
 Find out more by simply filling out your details and one of our consultants will contact you.